laxmankrishnamurti/Backend/AWS/Module-03(AWS Services)/Section-05.md

   - Elastic IP address
   - Amazon EC2 and Amazon VPC

-- Storage (Persistance Data Storage)
+- Storage (Persistance Data Storage) -> Instance Store
   - Amazon EBS
   - Instance store

+Once the instance will terminate the storage or the data that we have stored in the instance will also get deleted.
+Because this is going to be stored into instance storage area.